 Sexual harassment as defined in the policy or federal law shall be subject to discipline, up to and including discharge, expulsion or termination of contract.
-The specific rules and procedures for reporting charges of sexual harassment and for pursuing available remedies are incorporated in the Board Rules in Chapter XV (Board Rule 15001).
+The specific rules and procedures for reporting charges of sexual harassment and for pursuing available remedies are incorporated in the Board Rules in Chapter 15 (Board Rule 15001).
 The Los Angeles Community College District has a policy which provides formal and informal procedures for resolving complaints.
-Copies of the policies and procedures may be obtained from the LACCD Office of Diversity Programs at (213) 891-2315.
+Copies of the policy and procedures may be obtained from Sherron Rouzan, Advocate for Students at (310) 287-4527; or by calling the Office of Diversity Programs at (213) 891-2315.